-Expected returns are higher, as (i) the market for the (mid-market sized) transactions that EPICo II is focusing on is less crowded than the (large sized) market the more considerable funds are targeting, (ii) EPICo II is (through its team and network) in a position to work on transactions before they hit the market and therefore has a head start in the transaction and faces less competition on price than with competitive auctions and (ii) EPICo II and the team has the experience and capabilities to develop projects from the start of construction throughout operations, thereby creating a value inflection point, rather than just buying operational assets.
-(The opportunity to create value is bigger).
-The higher returns are not generated from a higher risk profile but from the fact the manager puts in a lot of hard effort and work.
+Expected returns are higher, as (i) the market for the (mid-market sized funds) is less crowded than the (large-sized) market the more considerable funds are targeting, (ii) Typically smaller infrastructure funds are in a position to work on transactions before they hit the market and therefore have a head start in the transaction and face less competition on price than with competitive auctions and (ii) well-established funds have the team, the experience and capabilities to develop projects from the start of construction throughout operations, thereby creating a value inflection point, rather than just buying operational assets.
+(The opportunity to create value is more significant).
+The higher returns are not generated from a higher risk profile but from the fact that the manager puts in a lot of hard effort and work.

-Risk is lower as EPICo II and the team spend a significant amount of time (as opposed to money) in developing the opportunity and structuring the deal, including setting up the underlying contracts (construction, operations & maintenance, supply, off-take, ect.).
-The team often has lengthy discussions with various stakeholders (in both the private and public sector) before an investment opportunity becomes concrete.
-The risk profile is therefore actively structured by the team to fit the fund, as opposed to a more common approach where a fund performs due diligence on a given structure and risk profile to assess the opportunity.
-EPICo II helps shaping the opportunity and its risk/reward profile.
-Also, risks profiles are not a linear equation.
-The larger projects become, the more complex they get and more points of failure can arise.
+Risk is lower as dedicated smaller funds spend a significant amount of time (as opposed to money) in developing the opportunity and structuring the deal, including setting up the underlying contracts (construction, operations and maintenance, supply, off-take, etc.).
+The investment team often has lengthy discussions with various stakeholders (in both the private and public sectors) before an investment opportunity becomes concrete.
+The risk profile is, therefore, actively structured by the team to fit the fund, as opposed to a more standard approach where a fund performs due diligence on a given structure and risk profile to assess the opportunity.
+Also, risk profiles are not a linear equation.
+The larger projects become, the more complex they get, and more points of failure can arise.

 3. Contract Terms